Kazeem-Bello/gitattributes_automation/README.md

 ### Overview

-**gitattributes_automation** is a Python-powered DevOps automation tool that ensures consistent and accurate language detection across all your GitHub repositories.
+**LangReflect** is a Python-powered automation tool that ensures your GitHub repositories accurately reflect the programming languages you’ve actually used.
-It automatically creates or updates a standardized `.gitattributes` file so that **Jupyter Notebooks are correctly classified as Python**, and non-code directories like datasets, logs, and checkpoints are ignored.
+It automatically creates or updates a standardized `.gitattributes` file so that **Jupyter Notebooks are correctly classified as Python**, and non-code directories (like datasets, logs, and checkpoints) are ignored.
-This helps your **GitHub profile accurately reflect your coding activity** — showing Python as your main language instead of “Jupyter Notebook.”
+This ensures your **GitHub profile truly represents your coding activities** and highlights your primary language correctly.

-The project uses **GitHub Actions** and **PyGithub** to automatically manage `.gitattributes` files across repositories securely and efficiently.
+The project leverages **GitHub Actions** and **PyGithub** to automate `.gitattributes` management securely and efficiently.

 ---